noib3/nvim-oxi/examples/README.md

 }
 ```

-macOS users will also need to set a few linker arguments to tell the Rust
+macOS and windows users will also need to set a few linker arguments to tell the Rust
 linker that the FFI functions `nvim-oxi` links to will only be available at
 runtime.
 A possible way to do this is to create a `.cargo/config` file with the
 following content:

+#### MacOS
 ```toml
 [target.x86_64-apple-darwin]
 rustflags = [